CubiCasa/cubicasa-ios-sdk-example-project/README.md

     │   ├── video.mp4
     │   ├── scan.log
     │   ├── feedback.json
+    │   ├── allDepthFrames.bin
-    │   └── allDepthFrames.bin
+    │   └── Mesh.scn
 ```
 You can easily inspect the data but do not touch the zip file.
-Please note that the `allDepthFrames.bin` will be present for LiDAR devices (only).
+Please note that the `allDepthFrames.bin` and `Mesh.scn` will be present for LiDAR devices (only).

 ### Errors

-If the SDK encounters unrecovable errors during scanning the scan will be interrupted and CubiCasa SDK will remove all files it has created.
+If the SDK encounters unrecovable errors during scanning the scan will be interrupted and the SDK will remove all files it has created.

 ### The event codes